 |Purchasers who have not paid the tax to a Vendor or Seller (in most cases for out-of-state transactions) make payments directly to the state||Ohio|

 The only type of Vendor’s License issued by the County Auditor’s Office is a Regular Vendor’s License.
 This License is applicable for vendors with a fixed place of business making taxable sales in Marion County.
+Please make checks payable to the Marion County Treasurer.

 A Transient Vendor’s License is required to make sales at the Popcorn Festival.
 This license is available through the Ohio Department of Taxation.